doragasu/mw-api/README.md

 #### Achieving a trophy

-Trophies are added using in the GameJolt Web UI.
+Trophies are added using the GameJolt Web UI.
 Once added, to make the player achieve a trophy, just call `gj_trophy_add_achieved()` with the trophy id:

 ```C
 	if (gj_trophy_add_achieved("121457")) {